FCYC GENERAL SAILING INSTRUCTIONS

 18.0 ABANDONED RACES

 18.1 If no yacht in a class finishes within the time limit the race shall be abandoned.
 However, a result may be obtained using times taken at a rounding mark.
-This alters RRS32.
+This alters RRS (2021-2024) 32.

 19.0 PROTESTS AND REQUESTS FOR REDRESS

 19.1 Protests shall be intimated to the Race Officer at the finishing line.
 Protest Forms are available from the Race Officer.
-Completed Protest Forms shall be delivered to the Race Officer or if the Race Officer is not on duty, to the Clubhouse within the protest time limit.
+Completed Protest Forms shall be delivered to the Race Officer or if the Race Officer is not on duty, to the Bell Block within the protest time limit.

 19.2 For each class, the protest time limit is 120 minutes after the last boat has finished the last race of the day.

 19.3 Notices will be posted within 7 days of the protest time limit to inform competitors of hearings in which they are parties or named as witnesses.
-Hearings will be held in the jury room, located at the clubhouse at a date and time to be advised.
+Hearings will be held in the Bell Block at a date and time to be advised.

 19.4 Notices of protests by the race committee or protest committee will be posted to inform boats under rule 61.1(b).

-19.5 A list of boats that, under instruction 14.4, have acknowledged breaking rule 42 or have been disqualified by the protest committee will be posted before the protest time limit.
+19.5 A list of boats that, under instruction 14, have acknowledged breaking rule RRS (2021-2024) 42 or have been disqualified by the protest committee will be posted before the protest time limit.

 20.0 EQUIPMENT AND MEASUREMENT CHECKS